g-mello/number_base_converter/README.md

 #Number Base Converter

-  A basic number base converter written in c.
+  A basic number base converter written in c. <br />
-  It can converter: <br />
+  It can convert: <br />
   from Base 2 to Base 8 <br />
   from Base 2 to Base 10 <br />
   from Base 2 to Base 16 <br />